Collating the best research, writing and analysis.

 Sam Quashie-Idun

-Sam is an experienced investigative journalist who has worked for major news organisations such CNN, NBC News and Sky News.
-He is the Head of News Investigations at Greenpeace Africa and has expertise in covering stories relating to race, climate, social justice and the African continent.
+Sam is an investigative journalist who has worked for CNN, NBC News and Sky News, as well as Land and Climate Review.
+He is currently the Head of News Investigations at Greenpeace Africa and has expertise in covering stories relating to race, climate, social justice and the African continent.

 Lauren Sneade